KSAH-42/RabbitOM/README.md

 ![Player](https://github.com/KSAH-42/RabbitOM/blob/master/Resources/Images/HIK.Settings.png)

-# RabbitOM.Node used to receive packet and run scripts triggered by rtsp events
+# RabbitOM.NodeShell used to receive packet and run scripts triggered by rtsp events

 This process is used to receive packets from a rtsp source (ip camera,recorder, etc...) and interact with the shell.
 You can configure the application edit a yaml file (Parse by YamlDotNet) to run scripts triggered by the rtsp client events, and for instance the process can monitor a rtsp stream.